You need to learn about how today’s executive job search works, before diving in headlong.

 Back then, they were either always in demand and easily slid from one job to another, or they were with the same company for many years.
 They never had to deal with a formal job search.

-But they’re largely unaware of the many things that factor into today’s daunting and competitive executive job search landscape.
+But they’re largely unaware of the many things that factor into today’s executive job search landscape.

 To be fair, how can they possibly know about it, if they haven’t experienced it, or it’s been so many years since they did, that things were very different then.